HN Debrief

 • AutoPCB

-Raised as another AI PCB tool, mostly as a negative comparison on billing and quality.
+Mentioned as another AI PCB tool, mostly in the context of negative billing and quality experiences.